vijayakrishnachethula/AI-Authenticity-Detector/README.md

 This result demonstrates a significant improvement over a baseline CNN and shows effective mitigation of overfitting, a key challenge with this advanced dataset.

 ---
-*This project was created by C Vijay Chethula.*
+*This project was created by C Vijaya krishna Chethula.*